Koed00/django-q/docs/tasks.rst

 This also works for group actions::

     # cached group example
-    from django_q.tasks import async, result_group
+    from django_q.tasks import enqueue, result_group
     from django_q.brokers import get_broker

     # set up a broker instance for better performance
     broker = get_broker()

-    # async a hundred functions under a group label
+    # enqueue a hundred functions under a group label
     for i in range(100):
-        async('math.frexp',
+        enqueue('math.frexp',
                 i,
                 group='frexp',
                 cached=True,
                 broker=broker)

     # wait max 50ms for one hundred results to return
     result_group('frexp', wait=50, count=100, cached=True)

-If you don't need hooks, that exact same result can be achieved by using the more convenient :func:`async_iter`.
+If you don't need hooks, that exact same result can be achieved by using the more convenient :func:`enqueue_iter`.

 Synchronous testing
 -------------------

-:func:`async` can be instructed to execute a task immediately by setting the optional keyword ``sync=True``.
+:func:`enqueue` can be instructed to execute a task immediately by setting the optional keyword ``sync=True``.
 The task will then be injected straight into a worker and the result saved by a monitor instance::

-    from django_q.tasks import async, fetch
+    from django_q.tasks import enqueue, fetch

     # create a synchronous task
-    task_id = async('my.buggy.code', sync=True)
+    task_id = enqueue('my.buggy.code', sync=True)

     # the task will then be available immediately
     task = fetch(task_id)